 Teenagers can better resist temptation and overcome the devil when they’re grounded in God’s Word.
 So check out these 19 Bible verses about temptation — and share them with your youth group members!

 I don’t know you or your story.
-I don’t know what temptations you’re trying to fight right now.
+I don’t know what temptations you’re fighting right now.
 In fact, our biggest temptations probably don’t look the same!

 For most of my life, food was my biggest temptation.
 My 100-pound weight loss journey was far more a spiritual/character journey than it was just about a change in my body.
 It was a daily fight against my desire for food.
 It was the thing that was trying to lure me away from God and tell me that I could and should get what I wanted when I wanted it.

 My food cravings told me they were a “need,” not a want.
 They screamed at me to turn to food instead of God when I knew food would never fix the problems I was dealing with.
 Small temptations turned into huge, character-altering temptations that destroyed both my body and my soul.
-Bt that’s not the end of my story.
+But that’s not the end of my story.

-And whatever you are facing, you can too.
+And whatever you’re facing, you can too.
 Read on to learn more about my own battle against temptation and how to fight (and overcome!) yours.
 God’s Word is filled with practical advice to resist temptation.
 Start with these 19 Bible verses about temptation.